 PUENTE VIEJO

 After the fountain, retrace your steps and head to Puente Viejo (the Old Bridge).
-This is the second oldest and second lowest of the 3 bridges in Ronda.
+This is the second-oldest and second-lowest of the 3 bridges in Ronda.

 It was initially built in the 16th century to connect the old Islamic medina with the new town following the Christian conquest.
 The structure you see today was built in the 17th century after the original one was washed away in a flood.

-The views up to the New Bridge from the Old Bridge are stunning.
+The views from the Old Bridge up to the New Bridge are stunning.

 ARAB BATHS (OPTIONAL)